HoshinoTouko/QUICPresentation/[Paper] The QUIC Transport Protocol- Design and Internet-Scale Deployment.md

 TCP is commonly implemented in the Operating System (OS) kernel.
 As a result, even if TCP modifications were deployable, pushing changes to TCP stacks typically requires OS upgrades.
 This coupling of the transport implementation to the OS limits deployment velocity of TCP changes; OS upgrades have system-wide impact and the upgrade pipelines and mechanisms are appropriately cautious [28].

+OS upgrades at servers tend to be faster by an order of magnitude but can still take many months because of appropriately rigorous stability and performance testing of the entire OS.

+This limits the deployment and iteration velocity of even simple networking changes.

 ## Handshake Delay

 TCP connections commonly incur at least one round-trip delay of connection setup time before any application data can be sent, and TLS adds two round trips to this delay.